Tucker Carlson: Hungary

 In August 2021, Carlson traveled to Hungary, broadcasting from Budapest.
 He praised the country and its prime minister, Viktor Orbán, for rejecting asylum seekers on its border, and ridiculed the idea that Orbán was authoritarian.
 He spoke at a conference sponsored by the Mathias Corvinus Collegium.
 In January 2022, Carlson released the film Hungary vs. Soros on Fox Nation.
 According to Vox, it promoted conspiracy theories about Soros and suggested that criticism of the Hungarian government was a function of jealousy from the political left.
 The Open Society Foundations, a group founded by Soros, called the film "anti-American propaganda", and its Vice President Laura Silber stated that "Carlson appears to prefer authoritarian rule, state capture of media and the courts, crony corruption and rigged elections."

+Serbia

+Carlson has expressed sympathetic views and support of Serbia and its President, Aleksandar Vučić, on numerous occasions.
+In August 2023, Carlson visited Hungary, where he also paid a visit to the Embassy of Serbia in Budapest, meeting personally with the Serbian Minister of Sports, Zoran Gajić, the Minister of Finance, Siniša Mali, and Vučić.
+Carlson has repeatedly spread disinformation regarding the Yugoslav Wars, especially regarding Serbia's role in them and the 1999 NATO bombing of Yugoslavia, which effectively brought to an end the War in Kosovo.
+Carlson has used the example of NATO's intervention in Serbia in 1999 to claim that it is not a defensive but an offensive organization, describing the campaign as a "bombing of Christians in Yugoslavia" which paved the way for the creation of Kosovo as an independent country while omitting to mention the ethnic cleansing of Albanians by Serbian forces that occurred during the war.
+Carlson repeated this narrative several times, including during a debate with British journalist and media personality Piers Morgan in January 2025.

 Mexico

 Carlson supported Trump's expansion of the Mexico–United States border wall, saying a wall was needed to "restore sovereignty" to the border.

 In a July 2018 interview about Russian involvement in U.S. elections, Carlson claimed that Mexico had interfered in U.S. elections "more successfully" than Russia by "packing our electorate" through mass immigration.
 This assertion was disputed by journalist Philip Bump, who wrote that the number of Mexicans in the U.S. had decreased since 2009 and asked rhetorically: "What good has it done Mexico to have a number of its citizens move to the United States and gain the right to vote?"

 In May 2019, Carlson defended Trump's decision to place tariffs on Mexico unless Mexico stopped illegal immigration to the United States.
 Carlson said, "When the United States is attacked by a hostile foreign power it must strike back, and make no mistake Mexico is a hostile foreign power."